LazyRen/2019-Concurrent-Programming/project4/readme.md

 ![Buffer Pool](./assets/buffer_pool.png)

 Each buffer pool instance is allocated in buffer chunks.
-So the actual memory allocation is done while initializing the chunks.
+So the actual memory allocation is done while initializing the chunks.<br>
 Initailized memory will be controled by control blocks.
-Colored in red in above picture.
-They have pointer, lock, detailed information about designated frame.
-Note that MariaDB uses LRU policy for the buffer pool.
+Colored in red in above picture.<br>
+They have pointer, lock, detailed information about designated frame.<br>
+Note that MariaDB uses LRU policy for the buffer pool.<br>
 So each buffer pool instance maintain free / flush / LRU lists to function as a buffer pool.

 ## Initializing Buffer Pool

 You can change buffer pool's size & number of instances by modifying `mariadb/server/inst/my.cnf` file.<br>
-Recommended buffer pool size is 70-80% of the total available memory, since DB will use about 10% more than the specified size to control buffer pool.
+Recommended buffer pool size is 70-80% of the total available memory, since DB will use about 10% more than the specified size to control buffer pool.<br>
 Chunk size's default value is 128MB.
-During the boot up of server(`srv_start()`), program calls `buf_pool_init()` to start initializing buffer pool.
-Within the function, it calls multiple `buf_pool_init_instance()` sequentially.
+During the boot up of server(`srv_start()`), program calls `buf_pool_init()` to start initializing buffer pool.<br>
+Within the function, it calls multiple `buf_pool_init_instance()` sequentially.<br>
 Buffer pool instance has own mutex, lists to initialize.
-But most time consuming job is to initialize multiple buffer chunks.
-Original code handles this initializing sequentially like below.
+But most time consuming job is to initialize multiple buffer chunks.<br>
+Original code handles this initializing sequentially like below(`buf0buf.cc`).

 ```c++
 do {